Did you ever wonder where the locals gather to sing tango, dance tango, and what they really like to do, eat and drink in Buenos Aires?

 Availability: Tours run Tuesday through Saturday (except on holidays).
 To coincide with the opening hours of the places, the tour starts at 3:30 p.m.
 Booking ahead is required.

-If it fits into your schedule, we recommend that you take this tour on a Thursday or on a Friday so you can listen to the locals singing tango.
+If it fits into your schedule, we recommend that you take this tour on a Thursday, on a Friday or on a Saturday.
+On Thursdays and Fridays you can listen to the locals singing tango; on Saturdays you can watch tango dancers.

 Duration: 3 1/2hours (approximately)